| These

 and

-many of the problems addressed by this concept seem
+many of the problems addressed by this concept seem,

-to have gone away.
+for many, to have gone away.
 This is partially true for those

-that are presently capable of doing the work that
+who are presently capable of doing the work that

 todays economy pays highly for.
 Many, however,